GoogleCloudPlatform/gcp-token-broker/README.md

 ### Direct authentication

 With this mode of authentication, a user directly obtains an access token from the broker by authenticating with Kerberos.
+The broker can authenticate the user by using a Kerberos keytab.
-This is performed for simple use cases, for example to list the contents of a bucket:
+This mode of authentication is used for simple use cases, for example to list the contents of a bucket:

 ```shell
 hadoop fs -ls gs://[my-bucket]